 Healthy habits start at home.
 You’ve probably heard this a million times, and you passively say “yeah, okay” to yourself as you hand your 3-year-old a cookie he’s been screaming about for the past hour.
 With a little eye rolling, you think healthy has gone right out the window along with your sexy clothes and staying up after 10 PM.
 However, you can teach your kids these top 10 healthy habits kids should learn and it just comes down to making a few small changes every day.
-One of the opportunities you have during family time you spend with your kids is to teach these healthy habits in an effortless way.
+One of the opportunities you have when spending time with family is to teach them better choices in an effortless way.
 Here are super simple ways to encourage healthy habits for kids.

 Shop Together and Discuss What You’re Buying With Your Children

 It’s not enough to just take your kid shopping and hope you make it out of the store without a meltdown.
 Instead, talk about what you’re buying — and why.
 The produce department is full of opportunities to show your child that fresh food is always a good choice.